HeadspaceMeditation/ginger-io.github.io/_posts/2022-10-31-open-sourcing-transformer-embeddings.markdown

 - Want to fine-tune the underlying embedding models or train new models.
 (We recommend [HF `transformers`](https://github.com/huggingface/transformers) or [`sentence-transformers`](https://github.com/UKPLab/sentence-transformers) as alternatives.)

-`transformer-embeddings` is a battle-tested package for getting embeddings from transformer models in 10+ of our internal production workflows, running on CPUs and GPUs, for real-time and batch inference.
+`transformer-embeddings` is a battle-tested package for generating embeddings from transformer models in 10+ of our internal production workflows, running on CPUs and GPUs, for real-time and batch inference.
 We hope you use it, like it and it makes it easier for you to use transformer models, as it has for us :).